 Oklahoma police release body cam footage of former state senator caught with underage male

-A police department in Oklahoma released body camera footage Monday of former State Senator Ralph Shortey caught in a hotel room with an underage male, days after he pleaded guilty to child prostitution and pornography charges.
+A police department in Oklahoma released body camera footage Monday of former State Senator Ralph Shortey caught in a hotel room with an underage boy, days after he pleaded guilty to child prostitution and pornography charges.

 The Moore Police Department released the footage of the encounter that occurred early on March 9 at a Super 8 Motel in Moore, Okla., FOX59 reported.

-The footage showed police knocking on the door of a room occupied by Shortey and the underage male.
+The footage showed police knocking on the door of a room occupied by Shortey -- a Republican -- and the underage male.
 Police said they went to the room after receiving a welfare check call placed by the teen boy's father.

 “So, what are they saying?” one of the officers asked the other.